OpenOLAT/OpenOLAT-docs/sites/manual_dev/docs/ux/file.md

  * Document is editbale
  * A document editor is available
- * The user has the right for editing
+ * The user has editing rights

 ##### View